abhirajparthan/Machine-Test/README.md

   traefik_net:

 ~~~
 I have mounted the nginx default configuration file to the efs volume and the default configuration file content is below.
 We can load balance the stack node here.
+Here we I am using the private IP for the node server for upstream

 ~~~
 upstream samplecluster {